sequenceiq/blog/source/_posts/2014-03-24-hoya-at-sequenceiq.markdown

   * Failover and recovery

 All of the above and the effort of the Hadoop community and the wide adoption convinced us to start implementing our platform to run on top of YARN.
-During our proof of concepts we went as far as starting all our non Hadoop (and not YARN compatible) applications on YARN - by using [Hoya](https://github.com/hortonworks/hoya).
+During our proof of concepts we went as far as starting all our non Hadoop (and not YARN compatible) applications on YARN - using [Hoya](https://github.com/hortonworks/hoya).

 Hoya was introduced by Hortonworks mid last year - with the purpose to create Apache HBase clusters on YARN (since than it supports Apache Accumulo as well).
 The code evolved pretty fast and now Hoya is a framework/application which allows you to deploy existing distributed applications on YARN - and benefit all the nice features of YARN.